-We understand that estate planning can be a daunting process, but the Chamberlain Law Group is here to help you understand the issues and the options you have available to you.
-We do our best to guide you through the estate planning process, and to arrive at a destination where you can feel secure and comfortable, no matter what happens in the future.
+We understand that estate planning can be a daunting process, but Chamberlain Law Group is here to help you understand the issues and the options you have available to you.
+We guide you through the estate planning process, arriving at a destination where you can feel secure and comfortable no matter what happens in the future.

 We work with you to help you determine the best type of estate plan to meet your needs and goals, and then help you design a customized plan in the best interests of both you and your family.
 With our years of experience serving clients of all ages and all estate sizes, Chamberlain Law Group can help you identify the pitfalls to avoid and the opportunities to take advantage of.

 Protect Those You Love and Preserve What You Have

 With every estate plan, we're concerned with addressing three critical things:

 - Making sure that if you become incapacitated, the right people can immediately take over the management of your assets and use them to provide for you and your needs;

 - Putting provisions in place for the proper management of your assets after you pass.

 - Maximizing the amount of your assets that will be passed on to your beneficiaries, by paying the least amount possible in taxes, court costs and attorney fees.

 - Having the right people receive the assets you've worked a lifetime to accumulate and save, instead of the people dictated by the law; and